Lamtammy1515/Lamtammy1515.github.io/_posts/2021-08-11-react_lifecycle_methods.markdown

 This method is used to destroy and remove a component from the DOM.

 Hopefully, this was somewhat helpful to get you started in learning about lifecycles.
 Aside from these methods I've talked about above, there a much more lifecycle methods that React offers so I recommend exploring other different lifecycle methods!
-I've also linked a couple of articles below.
+I've also linked two of articles below that might help as well.

 **Resources:**